 Improper storage of unit may cause unintentional damage.
-If possible, keep unit in the upright position and stored in the units original shipping package.
-In addition, steps should be taken to ensure that the unit is protected from contact damage.
+If possible, keep unit in the upright position and store unit indoors at all times before time of installation.
+In addition, steps should be taken to ensure that the unit is protected from dampness, freezing temperatures, and contact damage.